hectororm/collection/README.md

 Collect all data from current collection into another one.

-For lazy connection, collect all remaining items into classic collection.
+For lazy collection, collect all remaining items into classic collection.

 ```php
 $collection = Collection::new(['foo', 'bar']);